-Earnings (Loss) per Share
+Loss per Share

-Basic net earnings (loss) per share is determined by dividing net income (loss) by the weighted average shares of common stock outstanding during the period.
-Diluted net earnings (loss) per share is determined by dividing net income (loss) by diluted weighted average shares outstanding.
-Diluted weighted average shares reflects the dilutive effect, if any, of potentially dilutive common shares, such as common stock options calculated using the treasury stock method and preferred stock using the "if-converted" method.
-In periods with reported net operating losses, all common stock options and preferred stock outstanding are deemed anti-dilutive such that basic net loss per share and diluted net loss per share are equal.
+Basic net loss per share is determined by dividing net loss by the weighted average shares of common stock outstanding during the period.
+Diluted net loss per share is determined by dividing net loss by diluted weighted average shares outstanding.
+Diluted weighted average shares reflects the dilutive effect, if any, of potentially dilutive common shares, such as from the exercise of stock options and vesting of restricted stock units calculated using the treasury stock method and the issuance of contingently issuable shares related to the Company's Laxdale share repurchase agreement.
+In periods with reported net operating losses, all stock options, restricted stock units and contingently issuable shares outstanding are deemed anti-dilutive such that basic and diluted net loss per share are equal.